Homebrew Rules for Pathfinder 2e

 Critical Success: No injury.

-TREATING INJURIES: Another character can attend to an injured character for one Period (6 hours).
-The tending character makes a DC 18 Medicine check to treat the injury.
+TREATING INJURIES (Exploration): A character can attend to the injury of an injured character for one hour.
+The tending character then makes a DC 18 Medicine check to treat the injury.
+A character can only benefit from treatment once per day.

-Critical Success: A character with a temporary injury receives a +4 circumstance bonus on their next Fortitude save.
+Critical Success: A character with a temporary injury receives a +4 circumstance bonus on their next Fortitude save to remove the injury.
 A character with a chronic injury reduces their Recover Days by 2.

-Success: A character with a temporary injury receives a +2 circumstance bonus on their next Fortitude save.
+Success: A character with a temporary injury receives a +2 circumstance bonus on their next Fortitude save to remove the injury.
 A character with a chronic injury reduces their Recover Days by 1.

 Failure: No changes in condition.